DC Foster Parent Rights: Bill of Rights, Appeals, and Complaint Process

 DC does not have a single standalone statute called the "Foster Parent Bill of Rights," but CFSA's Resource Parent Handbook — published in partnership with FAPAC — consolidates the rights that resource parents have under DC Code, DCMR Title 29, and CFSA agency policy.

-The right to participate in case planning.
-Resource parents are entitled to be notified of case planning meetings and to participate in those meetings as members of the child's care team.
-You are not a passive caregiver — you are expected to contribute observations and concerns to the formal planning process.
+Participation in case planning.
+Resource parents should be notified about case-planning meetings and can participate as members of the child's care team.
+You are expected to contribute observations and concerns to the formal planning process.

-The right to due process for licensing decisions.
-If CFSA or your agency takes adverse action against your license — suspension, revocation, or denial of relicensure — you have the right to a formal hearing to challenge that decision.
-The specific process is governed by DC's Administrative Procedure Act.
+Review of licensing decisions.
+If CFSA or your agency takes adverse action against your license — suspension, revocation, or denial of relicensure — follow the review or appeal process in the written notice and ask CFSA's Family Licensing Division about the current procedure.

 How to File a Complaint in DC